Part of our Wedding Debates series | Originally published July 2025 | Updated for 2026

 A Note on Insurance: Don’t Skip This Part

-If you’re serving alcohol in any form, your venue might require host liquor liability coverage.
-Even if they don’t, it’s a smart move.
+If you’re serving alcohol in any form, your venue will likely require host liquor liability coverage.
+Even if they don’t, it’s essential protection.
 You’re responsible if something goes wrong.

 How to Execute Each Plan Beautifully